Xenotion/Manual-Audio-and-Text-Alignment/README.md

 2. **Align Audio:** Manually align segments of audio with corresponding text by assigning segment numbers.
 3. **Generate Output:** Once alignment is complete, choose between downloading the output or uploading it to C-LARA.
 4. **View Aligned Content:** Check the C-LARA platform to see your newly aligned multimedia content.

+## Key Classes & Components

+- [UserInputsView.vue](src\components\UserInputsView.vue): Vue.js component serves as an interface for user data input, encompassing fields for username, audio, and text files.
+Notably, the "Next" button triggers the toEditingPage method, responsible for validating inputs and progressing to the editing page.
+File changes, both for audio and text, are handled by the onAudioFileChanged and onTextFileChanged methods.

+- [EditingView.vue](src\components\EditingView.vue): Vue.js component serves as the user interface for editing segmented audio data.
+In the template section, it features a main container with sections for username, audio file visualization using the AudioWave component, and segmented text display.
+The sidebar lists created segments and provides a button to export segment information.
+The script section includes methods for formatting text files, counting segments, and exporting segment data to a downloadable text file.
+The component integrates the AudioWave component for audio visualization and utilizes the BackendService for potential backend interactions.

+- [backendService.ts](src\services\backendService.ts): designed to interact with a backend API, specifically tailored for fetching project files related to a given project ID.
+The class employs Axios for making asynchronous HTTP requests, utilizing the getProjectFiles method to retrieve audio and text files from the C-LARA backend.
+The fetchAudioBlob method efficiently converts an audio URL to a Blob.
+The interface ProjectFiles structures the expected content, comprising audio and text files.
+The service employs environment variables, with the API URL dynamically sourced from the .env file.

 ## Contributors